 RedIce.tv: An online media forum run by Henrik Palmgren, Lana Lokteff, Fredrik Tormann, and Patrick Casey.
 The site features video and audio programs geared toward an audience "seeking an alternative to the mainstream, covering politics and social issues from a pro-European perspective."*"About Red Ice," Redice.tv, accessed March 1, 2018, https://redice.tv/about.x Palmgren created RedIce in 2003.
 According to the site, he is "most concerned with European heritage and culture and counter acting the globalists seeking to destroy it."*"About Red Ice," Redice.tv, accessed March 1, 2018, https://redice.tv/about.x

-Some modern white supremacist groups, such as The Base, Hammerskin Nation, and National Socialist Order (formerly Atomwaffen Division), subscribe to a National Socialist (neo-Nazi) ideology.
+Some modern white supremacist groups, such as The Base, Hammerskin Nation, National Socialist Order (formerly Atomwaffen Division), and Nationalist Social Club subscribe to a National Socialist (neo-Nazi) ideology.
 These groups generally make no effort to hide their overt racist belief that the white race is superior to others.